 16. Mound House

 It was built in 1921 and is the oldest standing structure in Fort Myers Beach.
-Here you’ll encounter captivating artefacts and a variety of cultural programmes for an enlightening outing.
+Here you’ll encounter captivating artifacts and a variety of cultural programs for an enlightening outing.

 17. Cathedral Basilica of St. Augustine